princessmiku/princessmiku/README.md

 Did you know?
 Deepl.com is a great translator!

 Programming was and still is just a hobby for me.
 Because I currently have to do other things and learn, I can not always put so much time into my projects :( but I always do my best to be active, even if the project must rest 1-2 months.

-Programming was and still is just a hobby for me.
-Because I currently have to do other things and learn, as for my job, I can not always put so much time in my projects :(
-But I always do my best to be active, even if the project must rest 1-2 months.
 </p>

 -------